• Products

 So what’s changed in the last 12 months?
 Only good things.

 We launched several new engineering intelligence modules for Investment Strategy, Developer Experience, Initiative Tracking, and AI Copilot Evaluation.
-We built a customized machine-learning workflow that analyzes key engineering metrics against 250 factors that can impact them, to identify performance issues and provide team-tailored recommendations to address them.
-We also use GenAI tools (LLMs) to summarize and explain the insights to help managers understand what's happening and take action quickly.
+We built a customized machine-learning workflow that analyzes key engineering metrics against 250 factors that can impact them, so we can identify issues and provide team-tailored recommendations to address them.
+We also use GenAI tools (LLMs) to summarize and explain the insights to help your team understand them and take action quickly.

-These new capabilities make it easier to get the visibility McKinsey recommends, with results delivered in days.
+These new capabilities we’ve introduced to the platform over the past year make it possible for any organization to get the visibility McKinsey recommends, delivered within days.

 McKinsey’s Engineering Productivity Approach: What They Got Right